RobItu/OpenTruth/readme.md

 _This is a project for Chainlink's Constellation Hackathon 2023._

 OpenTruth is a platform that offers source authentication and AI breakdown for legal documents.
-To see a more in depth explanation of how it works check out the devpost {here}
+To see a more in depth explanation of how it works check out the devpost [here](https://devpost.com/software/opentruth)

 Thanks for checking my project out!